Drymarchon melanurus erebennus: Description

 Dorsally, the Texas indigo snake is predominantly black in color, with a high sheen, which gives its smooth scales a remarkable iridescent hue.
 The underside is often a salmon pink color.
 It is a large snake, regularly attaining a total length (including tail) beyond 6 ft.
 Specimens 8 ft long are not unheard of.

 Habitat

 The Texas indigo snake prefers lightly vegetated areas not far from permanent water sources, but is also found in mesquite savannah, open grassland areas, and coastal sand dunes.
 It dens in burrows left by other animals.

 Behavior and diet

-D. m. erebennus is diurnal, and spends most of its time actively hiding.
-It will consume almost anything it can overpower and swallow, including mammals, birds, lizards, frogs, turtles, eggs, and even other snakes, including rattlesnakes.
+D. m. erebennus is diurnal and spends most of its time actively hiding.
+It consumes almost any prey it can overpower and swallow, including mammals, birds, lizards, frogs, turtles, eggs, and even other snakes, including rattlesnakes.
 Because of its aggressive attacks on rattlesnakes, many farmers in South Texas consider it a useful ally, hence the adage, "If it's an indigo, let it go."
-It is not a typically aggressive snake, but may bite or release a foul-smelling musk from its cloaca if handled or harassed.
+It is a defensive snake, but may bite or release a foul-smelling musk from its cloaca if handled or harassed.
 Like many colubrid snakes, it often shakes its tail as a warning, though it does not possess a rattle.